 Avalanche risk increases when the snowpack is unstable, meaning that it is more likely to slide.
 Snowpack instability is related to the differences between different layers in the snow on the ground and how they are arranged.
 Due to changes in the snowpack after snow accumulates on the ground, snow crystals can take on a variety of different characteristics.
 When a weak layer of crumbly, fragile, poorly bonded snow crystals lies underneath a layer of heavier, denser snow, the snowpack is likely to be unstable.
 When a weak layer is deposited on top of a heavier, denser layer, the snowpack tends to be more stable.
 Icy layers in the snowpack provide a smooth surface that snow layers above it can slide on easily.
 In some avalanches, only the top layers of snow slide, and in others, the entire snowpack slides on the ground underneath.

 Weather influences avalanche risk because it influences the amount of layering in the snowpack and the characteristics of those layers.
 When a snowpack is isothermic, meaning that the temperature of the snowpack is the same at all depths, it is generally more stable.
-When there is a large temperature gradient, meaning a difference between the temperatures at the bottom of the snowpack and the top of the snowpack, the snowpack is generally more stable.
+When there is a large temperature gradient, meaning a difference between the temperatures at the bottom of the snowpack and the top of the snowpack, the snowpack is generally more unstable.
 Large temperature gradients occur in colder places with shallower snowpacks, because snow at the bottom of the snowpack is always approximately 0 degrees Celsius (32 degrees Fahrenheit), and the top of the snowpack is the temperature of the air.

 In addition to temperature, precipitation influences snowpack stability, because additional snow or ice to the top of the snowpack adds weight.
 If a lot of snow falls in a short amount of time, the underlying snowpack doesn’t have enough time to adjust to the heavy load, which creates instability.
 Often, strong winds have the same effect even if it isn’t currently snowing, because they can blow large amounts of snow and deposit it quickly, often on the other side of a ridge.
 Leeward slopes (sheltered from the wind) can be more unstable than windward slopes (facing toward the wind) for this reason.